wakeflow/how-we-do/validation.md

 The definition of the schema is a JSON-object and can be stored in a .json file in a /schemas folder.

-To familiarise yourself with the format that a JSON-Schema takes, please have a look at [json-schema.com]().
-TODO!!!!
+To familiarise yourself with the format that a JSON-Schema takes, please have a look at [json-schema.org](https://json-schema.org/learn/miscellaneous-examples.html).

 # Example JSON-Schema